 The primary beneficiary on a life insurance policy is the person who receives the death benefit if the insured passes away.
-In the event that the primary beneficiary is deceased, the contingent beneficiary will receive the payout.
+If the primary beneficiary is deceased, the contingent beneficiary will receive the payout.

 Importance of Naming a Contingent Beneficiary

-The primary reason to have a contingent beneficiary is so that the life insurance settlement does not end up going to the insured's estate in the event that the primary beneficiary is deceased.
+The primary reason to have a contingent beneficiary is so that the life insurance settlement does not end up going to the insured's estate if the primary beneficiary is deceased.
 If this happens, the payout could be subject to estate taxes and could be absorbed by any outstanding debts.

 Potential Problems with Not Naming a Contingent Beneficiary

 If the insured names their spouse or partner as the only beneficiary, and if he or she passes away before the insured, the proceeds from the life insurance policy usually go to the insured's estate in the event of their death.
 This can be problematic in estate planning for several reasons.

 First, the insured's estate goes through the probate process, wherein a court-appointed executor settles outstanding bills and debts (if any) and distributes the rest of the assets to your beneficiaries, as deemed by the probate court.

 It is a complicated process that can take months, especially if they have left behind a large estate, which brings us to our second point.

 The money can be used to pay estate taxes – both at the federal and state level.
 In the absence of such a payout, the family of the deceased might have to liquidate some of their assets in order to pay the tax.

 As we mentioned above, in the absence of a contingent beneficiary, the death benefit paid out by the life insurance company is added to the insured's estate and is taxable.